-In addition to the SAP accounting system, a harmonised insurance-specific IT system is also used.
-Compliance guidelines and manuals for company organisation, accounting and consolidation exist for the purpose of guaranteeing secure processes and uniform application across the Group.
+The Company’s accounting process is incorporated into the UNIQA Group accounting process.
+In addition to the SAP accounting system, a harmonised insurance-specific IT system is also used for the Company’s purposes.
+Compliance guidelines and manuals for company organisation, accounting and consolidation exist for the purpose of guaranteeing secure processes.

 Identification and control of risks

 An inventory and appropriate control measures were conducted to identify existing risks.
 The type of controls were defined in the guidelines and instructions and coordinated with the existing authorisation concept.